jhtpo1230/jhtpo1230/README.md

 ### 👋 Hi there

 - 👋 Hi, I’m JeongChulKim
-- 👀 I’m interested in Computer Vision & Deep Learning
+- 👀 I’m interested in
 - 📫 How to reach me -> rlawjdcjf411@naver.com

 <!---